Croatia What to visit

 St. Donatus Church

 The best way to explore Zadar is to get lost in its ancient streets.
-However, there are places that are a must stop in Zadar, such as:
+However, some places are a must-visit in Zadar, such as:

 • Santa Anastasia Cathedral